-NEW ISSUE BOOK-ENTRY ONLY RATINGS: S&P: AA Moodv's: Aa1
+NEW ISSUE BOOK-ENTRY ONLY RATINGS: S&P: AA Moody's: Aa1

-In the opinion of Bond Counsel, under existing law and assuming compliance with covenants of the State in the Bond documents, interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax; provided, however, that with respect to certain corporations, interest on the Bonds will be taken into account in determining annual adjusted financial statement income for the purpose of computing the federal alternative minimum tax.
+In the opinion of Bond Counsel, interest on the Bonds is not excludable from gross income for federal income tax purposes.
 In Bond Counsel's further opinion, interest on the Bonds is exempt from all taxes of the State of Arkansas including income, inheritance, and property taxes.
-See TAX EXEMPTION herein.
+See TAX MATTERS herein.

-\$13,000,000 STATE OF ARKANSAS WATER, WASTE DISPOSAL AND POLLUTION ABATEMENT FACILITIES GENERAL OBLIGATION BONDS SERIES 2024B
+\$17,000,000 STATE OF ARKANSAS WATER, WASTE DISPOSAL AND POLLUTION ABATEMENT FACILITIES GENERAL OBLIGATION BONDS TAXABLE SERIES 2024A